btimby/django-tpq/README.rst

 -------

 Using the above as a foundation, a simple Futures implementation is provided.
-First you must register any function you wish to call asynchronously as a task.
+First you must register any function you wish to call asynchronously as a future.
-Then call that task.
+Then call that future.
 You can optionally wait or poll for the results.

 .. code:: python